43rd Annual Open Ocean Regatta

 The Open Ocean regatta features two courses of varying length and water conditions for open water scullers in shells and traditional boats.

-Diablo ‘Long’ Course: Named after Diablo Point, this is the most challenging course is the 7.6 nm Diablo Course (14 km).
-From the start near downtown Sausalito, California.
-This course heads along the San Francisco Bay shore, out under the Golden Gate Bridge to Diablo Point, and then back under the bridge to Belvedere’s Peninsula Point before finishing back at the Sausalito waterfront.
-Rowers from many clubs in the west join OWRC regulars in the challenge of this spectacular course with unpredictable conditions–including strong tidal currents and wind.
+Diablo ‘Long’ Course: Named after Diablo Point, this is the most challenging course.
+The 7.6 nm Diablo Course (14 km) starts near downtown Sausalito, California.
+This course heads along the San Francisco Bay shore, out under the Golden Gate Bridge against an Ebb tide, to Diablo Point on the open ocean, and then back under the bridge, across San Francisco Bay to Belvedere Peninsula Point before finishing back at the Sausalito waterfront.
+Rowers from many clubs join OWRC regulars in the challenge of this spectacular course with unpredictable conditions–including strong tidal currents and wind.
 Boats on this course must be designed for open water or coastal rowing, including some bailing mechanism or open transom.